-Gary muses, “I hope I can assist the world in visualizing a place where fences and boundaries, both real and imagined, are non-existent; a place where bias and prejudice are long forgotten; and finally, a place where acts of kindness, mutual respect, and love are everyday happenings.”
+The sculptures of Gary Lee Price are displayed with a select group of 15 galleries throughout the United States.
+“I hope I can assist the world in visualizing a place where fences and boundaries, both real and imagined, are nonexistent.
+A place where bias and prejudice are long forgotten.
+And finally, a place where acts of kindness, mutual respect and love are everyday happenings”.

 Gary resides in Buckeye, Arizona with his beautiful wife, Leesa Clark Price.
 Together they have 9 children and 18 very energetic grandchildren.

 View Gary’s work at www.garyleeprice.com.
 Also visit: www.statueofresponsibility.com